 While all Fitbit smartwatches and trackers tally your active minutes, the Charge (4+), Ionic, Sense series, Inspire 2+, Luxe, and Versa series now tally your active zone minutes, which measure time spent in each of your heart rate zones (fat burn, cardio, or peak heart-rate zones.)

-Fitbit awards you with varying Active Zone Minutes based on your heart-rate zone during your workouts.
-The more intense you workout, the more Active Zone Minutes your earn–it’s that simple.
+Fitbit awards you varying Active Zone Minutes based on your heart-rate zone during your workouts.
+The more intense you work out, the more Active Zone Minutes your earn–it’s that simple.